zk-phi/phi-kbd-library/Readme.markdown

 ## Note

+Footprints start with `_` are NOT recommended for some reasons.

+- smaller pads than the datasheet spec (to workaround the design rules)
-Footprints start with `_` are NOT officially supported by KiCAD, but created with a texteditor.
+- not officially supported by KiCAD, but created with a texteditor

 ## For developers:
 ### How to add 3d previews